 Difficult to Master: Raynor is one of the hardest commanders to play well.
 Due to the diverse set of skills Raynor’s playstyle demands, newer players without strong StarCraft mechanics will struggle to do well with Raynor on the higher difficulties.

-- Mines are Raynor’s most overpowered “unit” and they annihilate ground armies.
+- Spider Mines are Raynor’s most powerful “unit” and they annihilate ground armies.
 They should be used against ground waves on any map with a defensive component.

 - Alternatively, massing Missile Turrets with your excessive mineral bank is also effective against air waves.